sjdh02/sjdh02.github.io/content/home/experience.md

   * Writing pathfinding code using a realistic model of an aircraft
   * Testing & Verifying Results
-  * Working with a team to produce a UI to interact with the underlying path generation code
+  * Working with a team to produce a UI to interact with the underlying path generation code and present paths to pilots
   """